Did you know that you can send text messages to Diddy?

 Here’s an example of a complete web form:

-1. To connect SimpleTexting and Zapier, navigate to Apps on the left-hand panel.
+1. To connect SimpleTexting and Zapier, navigate to Integrations on the left-hand panel.

 2. Select Zapier integration from the list of apps displayed.